What is a Financial First-Aid Kit?

 - Your financial and legal documents may get left behind by mistake in an evacuation.

 Where do you start?
 We’ll take you through the six types of items to include as a starting point.
-Don’t forget to check out FEMA’s official checklist for an in-depth guide with printable forms and task lists.

 Here are the 6 things you need for your financial first-aid kit: